-- A charismatic individual who seeks to be the center of attention.
+- A charismatic person who seeks to be the centre of attention.
 “A narcissistic showman; the lead actor stole the crowd’s hearts and minds.”

-- Relating to ‘narcissism’ or ‘narcissistic personality disorder’: a charismatic individual who is manipulative, high in aggression/passive aggression and yet low in perfectionism.
-“While a favorite of the board of directors, the new CEO’s narcissistic behaviour caused chaos in staff relations.”
+- Relating to ‘narcissistic personality disorder’: a charismatic individual who is manipulative, high in aggression/passive aggression and yet low in perfectionism.
+“While a favourite of the board of directors, the new CEO’s narcissistic behaviour caused chaos in staff relations.”

-An adjective used by psychologists to describe the behaviour of a self centred person who is haughty, arrogant and competitive and who can’t admit it when they are wrong.
+Narcissistic at The NC Marriage does not refer to the stereo-type but the adjective used by psychologists.
+Narcissistic describes the behaviour of a self centred person who is haughty, arrogant and competitive and who can’t admit it when they are wrong.

-We must stress however that this behaviour is not consistent.
-Instead by definition narcissistic people will be charismatic and charming in public (and with superiors) and only express their aggressive and passive aggressive behaviour in private with people who they feel are inferior to them in status.
+This behaviour however is not consistent.
+Narcissistic people will be charismatic and charming in public (and with superiors) and only express their haughty behaviour in private with people they feel are inferior to them in status.

-Manipulative and dishonest, by definition narcissistic tendencies include shifting blame for one’s own failings. in other words, this is a person who has the habit of lying and blaming other people for their wrong doings!
+Manipulative and dishonest, narcissistic tendencies include shifting blame for one’s own failings. in other words, this is a person who might be described as two-faced and has the habit of lying and blaming other people for their wrong doings!

 Definition of Narcissistic Behaviour